xinwenfu/VChat_GMON_SEH/README.md

 }
 SendResult = send(Client, GmonStatus, sizeof(GmonStatus), 0);
 ```
-1) Declare an array `GmonStatus` that has space for twelve charicters and one null terminator.
+1) Declare an array `GmonStatus` that has space for twelve characters and one null terminator.
-2) Check each charicter in the user input `RecvBuf` for a `/`, if one exists and the length of the string recived is greater than 3950 we will make a call to `Function3`, otherwise we break out of the for loop.
+2) Check each character in the user input `RecvBuf` for a `/`, if one exists and the length of the string received is greater than 3950 we will make a call to `Function3`, otherwise we break out of the for loop.
 	* Since we pass the `RecvBuff` directly unlike in [`GTER`](https://github.com/DaintyJet/VChat_GTER_EggHunter) which limits the buffer passed to 180 and [`TRUN`](https://github.com/DaintyJet/VChat_TURN) which limits the buffer passed to 300	in `GMON` the buffer is limited by the size of the `RecvBuf` which is 4096.
-3) Send a result back to the client, either after finding a `/` in `RecvBuf` or scanning through it's entrirety
+3) Send a result back to the client, either after finding a `/` in `RecvBuf` or scanning through it's entirety

 Function3 code: